 Half of a White Castle "Crave Case" With Cheese = Face Painting 111 Wild Fans

-are 30 in a case.
+These are sliders with cheese.
+Each slider is 170 calories, and there are 30 in a case.
 That's 2,550 calories for 15, but they're not very large.

 More: Skinny BBQ Turkey Burger